 The Definition of Poverty

 The poverty thresholds, as determined by the United States Census Bureau, vary by the size of a household and typically increase from year to year.
-In 2023 it was $14,580 for a household of one person (thresholds in Hawaii and Alaska are higher).
-A family of three persons was considered poor if it earned less than $24,860 in 2023 (this amount may vary a little bit depending on the make-up of the family).
-It was $30,000 in 2023 for a family of four.
+In 2025 it is $15,060 for a household of one person (thresholds in Hawaii and Alaska are higher).
+A family of three is considered poor if it earns less than $25,820 in 2025, and it is $31,200 in 2025 for a family of four (these amounts may vary a little bit depending on the make-up of the family).
 For larger families, the thresholds are higher.
 The Bureau looks at the amount an average family spends on necessary food and multiplies this by three to arrive at the poverty line.
 The U.S. Census Bureau does not distinguish between the different areas of the country, even though the cost of living varies widely within the United States.

 When measuring a household’s income, the U.S. Census Bureau includes all forms of monetary income, such as earnings, unemployment compensation, cash welfare payments, Social Security benefits, pensions, interest, rent, alimony, and child support.
 The official poverty rate does not include non-cash benefits, such as food stamps, housing subsidies, and health care assistance.
 However, since 2014, the Census Bureau began to publish an unofficial poverty rate which includes the above mentioned forms of income plus income from earned-income tax credits, housing subsidies, school lunch and home heating subsidies.
 It also adjusts income for taxes, child care, health insurance and out-of-pocket medical costs.
 In addition, it reflects regional cost of living differences.

-According to the official definition and based on a Census Bureau survey of approximately 100,000 United States households, 11.6% of the population was considered poor in 2023.
+According to the official definition and based on a Census Bureau survey of approximately 100,000 United States households, 11.1% of the population was considered poor in the most recently released year as of this writing (2023).
 In 2019, 10.5% of the population lived in poverty.
 It was 11.8% in 2018.
 During most years, the poverty rate declines.
 In 2011 and 2012 it was 15%, in 2016 it was 12.7%, and in 2017 12.3%.
 The 2020 pandemic caused large parts of the economy to significantly stagnate and the poverty rate has increased slightly compared to what it was in 2019.
 The expectation is that in the near future, the rate will decrease again.
 For more detailed information about the United States poverty rate, including rates among varying demographic groups, visit http://www.census.gov/econ/ (then select “Income and Poverty”).

 How the Government Uses the Poverty Line